My favorite book is always the one I’m reading now. I get vested in the story, in the characters, in the voice of the writer.

-This 2011 book by Simon Sinek is on my 2018 list because that’s the kind of cutting-edge, front-runner I am in my book-reading habits.
+This 2011 book by Simon Sinek is on this list because that’s the kind of cutting-edge, front-runner I am in my book-reading habits.

 I keed, I keed… The truth is that when everybody is all up in a book, I tend to not be all up in a book.
 I tend to look farther down on recommended reading lists—for the underdogs, the ignored, the ignoble.

-But in 2017 my colleague Val Witt and I formed a Book Club of Two and read this book together.
-And I grokked the why of Start with Why: It’s basic.
+But then during the pandemic my colleague Val Witt and I formed a Book Club of Two and read this book together.
+And I understood the why of Start with Why: It’s basic.
 It’s powerful.
 I wolfed it down.